Impressment: The Impress Service and impressment at sea

-The Impress Service, colloquially called the "press-gang", was formed to force sailors to serve on naval vessels.
+The Impress Service was a permanent shore-based organisation with three main functions: to recruit volunteers, to press men into service, and to control desertion by rounding up stragglers and drunks who were already serving in the navy.
 There was no concept of "joining the navy" as a fixed career-path for non-officers at the time, since seamen remained attached to a ship only for the duration of its commission.
 They were encouraged to stay in the Navy after the commission but could leave to seek other employment when the ship was paid off.
 Impressment relied on the legal power of the King to call men to military service, as well as to recruit volunteers, who were paid a bounty upon joining, unlike pressed men.
 Seamen were not covered by Magna Carta and "failure to allow oneself to be pressed" was punishable by hanging, although the punishment became less severe over time.

-In Elizabethan times a statute regulated impressment as a form of recruitment, and with the introduction of the Vagabonds Act in 1597, men of disrepute (vagrants) found themselves drafted into service.
-In 1703, an act passed limiting the impressment of boys under 18 years of age to those who were not apprenticed.
-A further act in 1740 raised the maximum age to 55.
+In Elizabethan times a statute regulated impressment as a form of recruitment, and with the introduction of the Vagabonds Act 1597, men of disrepute (vagrants) found themselves drafted into service.
+The Navigation Act 1703 limited the impressment of boys under 18 years of age to those who were not apprenticed.
+The Navy Act 1840 raised the maximum age to 55.
 Although no foreigner could normally be pressed, they lost their protection if they married a British woman or had worked on a British merchant ship for two years.
-Some governments, including Britain, issued "protections" against impressment which protected men had to carry on their person at all times; but in times of crisis the Admiralty would order a "hot press", which meant that no-one remained exempt.
+Some governments, including Britain, issued "protections" against impressment that protected men had to carry on their person at all times, but in times of crisis the Admiralty would order a "hot press", which meant that no-one remained exempt.

 The Royal Navy also impressed seamen from inbound British merchant ships at sea, though this was done by individual warships, rather than by the Impress Service.
-Impressment, particularly press gangs, became consistently unpopular with the British public (as well as in the American colonies), and local officials often acted against them, to the point of imprisoning officers from the Impress Service or opposing them by force of arms.
+Impressment, particularly press gangs, became consistently unpopular with the British public (as well as in the American colonies) and ran the risk of physical assault.
+One press gang leader, working in the fishing ports of Mousehole and Newlyn in Cornwall, wrote that he was severely beaten by three or four men who also attempted to hang him.
+After escaping, he sent his servant to fetch a local constable for assistance, whereupon the townsfolk of Newlyn "fell on my man, knocked him off [his horse], broke his head and threw him over a cliff so that he was taken up dead."